defunctec/crownquest/docs/_posts/2018-06-12-new-update-pets.markdown

 date:   2018-06-12 18:00:00 -0300
 author: "cartulina"
 ---
-Hello Bitquest community!
+Hello Crownquest community!

 We are happy to announce a new beta update: PETS!

-For 100 bits you can adopt a fluffy furry bestial friend: an ocelot.
+For 100 crws you can adopt a fluffy furry bestial friend: an ocelot.
 It might follow you around chunks and spawns with you every time you die lol.

 If you want to own a kitty, use the command